 Of course, timing these things is incredibly hard to do on your own.
 But one thing we know is that buying right into the early days of an IPO are possibly one of the worst times to buy any stock.

 My point is that anytime you see an IPO being hyped up, show some healthy skepticism.
 Do your due diligence.
 Don’t feel as if you’re missing out by not buying on the first day of trading.
 Remain patient.
 Let the dust settle, and then go back and revisit the stock.

 I like to wait about six months after an IPO before I even consider investing in it.
 This is for two reasons.
 One, after six months, many of the “lock-up” periods for the RSUs have expired, meaning that much of the big money has been allowed to sell their shares if they so desire.
 And, two, a half-year provides enough trading data to begin seeing where support and resistance levels lie, and what the market really thinks of the stock.

 P.S.
 One of the most exciting IPOs in history could be the day when Space X goes public.
-But whether this happens or not, I’ve found a much better way to profit from the billionaire space race…
+But whether it happens or not, I’ve found a much better way to profit from the billionaire space race…

 My latest report tells readers all about this secretive project and what it could mean for the future of space (and life here on earth).
 And even though Starlink is “off limits” to regular investors, we’ve uncovered a “silent partner” that’s tradeable right now and gets you in on the ground floor…